quicwg/base-drafts/draft-ietf-quic-transport.md

    * 1-RTT keys have forward secrecy

-* authenticated values for the transport parameters of the peer (see
+* authenticated values for transport parameters of both endpoints, and confidentiality protection for server transport parameters (see
   {{transport-parameters}})

 * authenticated negotiation of an application protocol (TLS uses ALPN
   {{?RFC7301}} for this purpose)

 The first CRYPTO frame from a client MUST be sent in a single packet.
 Any second attempt that is triggered by address validation (see